Records break as Deloitte announces the 2017 UK Technology Fast 50 winners

 David Cobb, lead partner for the Deloitte UK Technology Fast 50 programme, comments: “The achievements of this year’s winner are truly remarkable: Deliveroo is now the fastest-growing technology company in the history of the competition.
 Their relentless growth has justifiably added them to the exclusive list of UK ‘unicorns’.
 Everyone wants a slice of the online takeaway business, but very few have found success in the same way that Deliveroo has.”

 Dan Warne, General Manager UK and Ireland, explains Deliveroo’s approach to technology: “We have always had a clear strategy - it has been a food tech company from the start.
 Technology is very important for us and it allows us to operate more efficiently, which means faster orders for consumers, higher sales for restaurants and more earning potential for riders.
-It’s win-win for everyone.
-Our logistics algorithm is key, improving all the time to ensure our fantastic offer gets better and better.”
+It’s

 On being competitive, Warne adds: “The UK is an exceptional breeding ground for ambitious technology companies - and so there will always be competitors.
 Our focus is always on our customers, riders and restaurants, making sure we’re delivering on the things that matter to them.
 That’s the best way of remaining competitive.”